aistairc/aiaccel/README.md

 - Synchronization of re-run.
 - Error detections for user applications.
 - Refactor the codes.
 Line feeds manner, single quotation and double quotation, and so on.
-- Need a good name!

 # Acknowledgment
-Part of this software was developed in a project commissioned by the New Energy and Industrial Technology Development Organization (NEDO). <BR>
-The aiaccel is built with the help of Optuna.
+aiaccel is built with the help of Optuna.